reritom/region-app-example/README.md

 - I would create a simple postman collection to demonstrate the API.
 - I would add an api definition, probably using openApi with swagger.
 - No linting is set up at this stage, that would be done at CI/CD time.
+- Add more precise unit testing, currently their are two tests which test the core usecases.

 ### Time taken
 Approximately 3 hours of coding time spread across a 7-8 hour period.